brege/monitorat/README.md

 ### Widgets

 **monitor@** is an extensible widget system.
 You can add any number of widgets to your dashboard, re-order them, and enable/disable any you don't need.
+Drop custom widgets into the directory referenced by `paths.widgets` (default: `~/.config/monitor@/widgets/`) and reference them in `widgets.enabled`; monitor@ will automatically load the matching backend `api.py` and serve the widget's HTML/JS from that directory.

 ```yaml
 widgets: